General Mills - Earnings Call - Q1 2026

 Kofi Bruce (CFO)

 Given that these are timing-related items, as we see them unwind in Q2, I'd expect our operating profit to be down more in Q2 than in Q1.
-I expect that that doesn't change our outlook for the sort of first half aggregate profit looking roughly in line with Q4 of fiscal 2025.
-We do think kind of just as we look at the Q2 profit decline, it's important to think that supply chain phasing costs on inflation, I'd expect Q2 to be a little bit higher, probably maybe even above the annual run rate as we step into some of the inflationary pressure plus some inflation or some inventory absorption headwinds.
+I expect that doesn't change our outlook for the sort of first half aggregate profit looking roughly in line with Q4 of fiscal 2025.
+We do think just as we look at the Q2 profit decline, it's important to think the supply chain phasing costs on inflation.
+I'd expect Q2 to be a little bit higher, probably maybe even above the annual run rate as we step into some of the inflationary pressure plus some inflation or some inventory absorption headwinds.
 It's important to note we won't have any contributions from yogurt in the quarter as well.
 This quarter, we had one month of sales and profit in our results from the recently divested U.S. yogurt business.

 Thanks, Kofi.
-And as a follow-up, you called out the trade expense phasing in North America Retail was about a point of drag in the first quarter.
+As a follow-up, you called out the trade expense phasing in North America Retail was about a point of drag in the first quarter.
 Is that similar as we get into the second quarter and then normalizes as we get into the second half?
 Thank you.
 I'll leave it there.

 Kofi Bruce (CFO)